-As a way of building a sense of community, all middle school students participate in Middle School Meeting every Friday afternoon.
+As a way of building a sense of community, all middle school students participate in a Middle School Meeting on scheduled Friday afternoons.
 During this period, students will participate in the following:

 - Presentations from classes along with announcements, birthdays, celebrations of recent achievements and accomplishments, Student Council updates, etc. - Outside speakers and presenters who discuss important topics and relevant issues - Community service project planning and implementation - Small group meetings with teachers - Team building activities and Project Based Learning activities